gdscmgmcet-coder/Google-Cloud/Lab 1 - GSP662/readme.md

-# Get Started with The Basics of Google Cloud Compute: Challenge Lab
+# Get Started with Host a Web App on Google Cloud Using Compute Engine Lab

-This file contains the necessary commands to quickly complete the "The Basics of Google Cloud Compute: Challenge Lab" on Google Cloud Skills Boost.
+This file contains the necessary commands to quickly complete the "Host a Web App on Google Cloud Using Compute Engine Lab" on Google Cloud Skills Boost.

 # Commands